 So what does this mean?
 How do you start implementing more BDT in your practices?
 You must first learn BDT.

 Well, when I first moved to a games approach to teaching basketball and training players’ decision making capacity, I did not have a bridge from our individual skill development workout to our new style of practice.
 I am a big believer, like you I am sure, in the value of skill development workouts.
 If our players get better, our team gets better.
 Yet the skill development drills I was doing were largely void of decision making opportunities and were limiting our players rather than allowing them to grow.
-A few years ago, I set out to change this myself.
+Many years ago now, I set out to change this myself.

 Was it possible to develop skills and build decision making skills within our individual workouts?